 Day 12 + 13: Explore Capitola + Santa Cruz + Surf Steamer Lane

 Campground: Sea Cliffs State Park or New Brighton State Park

 From New Brighton State Beach, you can ride bikes into the cute surf town of Capitola.
 I liked wine tasting at It’s Wine Tyme and picking up delicious organic sourdough baguette at Gayle’s Bakery to go with the French cheese we had bought in Point Reyes.

 If this is your first time in Santa Cruz, make sure you check out The Mystery Spot.

-On the way from Carpinteria to Oceanside, we stopped at Malibu Creek.
-Here we hiked the short thirty minutes to the pools and jumped off rocks into the water.
-We also rock climbed the Planet of the Apes wall.
-This is a great climbing area because it has an easy approach, you can top rope all the climbs, there is a safe area for kids to play, and the wall itself has huge pockets (making it a very fun climb).
+It’s a short thirty minute hike to the pools where you can jump off rocks into the water.
+There is also fun rock climbing.
+Try the Planet of the Apes wall, which has an easy approach, you can top rope all the climbs, there is a safe area for kids to play, and the wall itself has huge pockets (making it a very fun climb).

 California really is one amazing state.
 If beautiful coastlines and cute surf towns aren’t your thing, head to the mountains and experience the incredible granite rock domes and gorgeous meadows in Yosemite Valley.